pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-truncated-censored-regression.myst.md

 * Authored by [Benjamin T. Vincent](https://github.com/drbenvincent) in May 2021
 * Updated by [Benjamin T. Vincent](https://github.com/drbenvincent) in January 2022
 * Updated by [Benjamin T. Vincent](https://github.com/drbenvincent) in September 2022
+* Updated by Benjamin T. Vincent in February 2023 to run on PyMC v5

 +++